webignition/bas-spec/assertion-syntax.md

 Used with the `is`, `is-not`, `includes`, `excludes` and `matches` comparisons.

 `is`, `is-not`, `includes` and `excludes` expect a string value.

-`matches` expects a regular expression
+`matches` expects a regular expression.

 ## Comparisons